Dr Andrea Phillipou

 - AMDC907 Hawthorn campus

-Dr Andrea Phillipou is a Research Fellow in the Centre for Mental Health at Swinburne University, and holds Honorary Research Fellow positions in Psychiatry at The University of Melbourne, St Vincent's Hospital and the Austin Hospital.
+Dr Andrea Phillipou is a Senior Research Fellow in the Centre for Mental Health at Swinburne University, and holds Honorary Research Fellow positions in Psychiatry at The University of Melbourne, St Vincent's Hospital and the Austin Hospital.
 She leads the SWinburne Anorexia Nervosa (SWAN) Research Group, and the Body Image & Eating Disorders Research Portfolio at St Vincent's Hospital.
 She completed her PhD entitled 'Investigating the neurobiological and cognitive features of anorexia nervosa' at The University of Melbourne from 02/2012 - 02/2015.
 She has since published >50 peer-reviewed papers and 2 book chapters, and has received >$1 million in competitive research funding including a recent NHMRC Project Grant (CIA).

 Dr Phillipou’s research combines comprehensive neuro-bio-psycho-social methods and is focused predominantly on three distinct but related streams in anorexia nervosa:1- Understanding the factors and mechanisms involved in the development and maintenance of anorexia nervosa,